bastir85/non-equilibrium/README.md

 # non-equilibrium

-README file for Random walks and probability flux in non-equilibrium systems prepared for Spring School 2017
+README file for Random walks and probability flux in non-equilibrium systems

 Authors
 -------